Josperdo/cloud-labs/README.md

 ## Who this is for

-Anyone working toward an Azure or AWS cert who'd rather get hands-on than just memorize exam objectives — self-taught learners, people switching careers into tech, engineers filling in gaps before a test.
+Anyone working toward an Azure or AWS cert who'd rather get hands-on than just memorize exam objectives: self-taught learners, people switching careers into tech, engineers filling in gaps before a test.
 You don't need prior experience writing IaC or building labs; each track's README spells out what to install first.

-This started as my own study log and turned into something I figured might help someone else on the same path.
 It's not official Microsoft or AWS material, and I'm not affiliated with either company (more on that in the disclaimer below).

 ---